-Below Pat O’Donnell, Managing Partner of Principal Connections – The Irish Office of Agilium Worldwide Executive Search Group, discusses what nonprofit recruitment committees and boards look for when seeking to recruit great leaders.
+Pat O’Donnell, Managing Partner, Principal Connections – The Irish Office of Agilium Worldwide Executive Search Group, discusses what nonprofit recruitment committees and boards look for when seeking to recruit great leaders.

 ABOUT THE AUTHOR

-Pat O’Donnell is Co-Founder and Managing Partner of Principal Connections, the Irish office of global executive search group, Agilium Worldwide.
-Mr O’Donnell is known as a trusted advisor to domestic and international organisations in all phases of development and change and is also noted for his exceptional understanding of board room dynamics.
+Pat O’Donnell is Co-Founder and Managing Partner of Principal Connections, the Irish office of top global executive search group, Agilium Worldwide.
+Mr O’Donnell is known as a leading authority and trusted advisor to domestic and international organisations in all phases of development and change and is also noted for his exceptional understanding of board room dynamics.
 A graduate of the National University of Ireland Galway, Mr O’Donnell holds a Master’s Degree in Commercial Law from University College Dublin’s School of Law.

 To learn more about Principal Connections please visit www.principalconnecions.ie or e-mail firstname.lastname@example.org